This article has been approved by an Indeed Career Coach

 This behavioral question allows interviewers to gain insight into what a potential employee considers an accomplishment and how they went about achieving it.
 The answer given is often directly related to the job the person is applying for and will likely include personal information that can help a hiring manager get to know the candidate better.

 Example: "I volunteer at a local homeless shelter as the communications and event coordinator.
 This past year, I worked with several donors to raise more than $10,000 to put into the homeless shelter to improve the living environment and food available.
-My hope is that these contributions to the shelter will help the homeless individuals who use the shelter have a better opportunity to find comfort and hope and encourage them to work toward finding long-term jobs and getting back on their feet."
+I hope that these contributions to the shelter will help the homeless individuals who use the shelter have a better opportunity to find comfort and hope and encourage them to work toward finding long-term jobs and getting back on their feet."

 2. Describe a time when you faced conflict and how you addressed it.